WoltLab/docs.woltlab.com/pages/migration/wsc-53/migration_wsc-53_libraries.md

 ## Emogrifier / CSS Inliner

 The Emogrifier library was updated from version 2.2 to 5.0.
-Version 3.0 deprecated the `Emogrifier` class in favor of the `CssInliner` class, which was added in 2.1.
+This update comes with a breaking change, as the `Emogrifier` class was removed.
-The `Emogrifier` class was subsequently removed in version 4.0.
+With the updated Emogrifier library the `CssInliner` class must be used instead.

 No compatibility layer was added for the `Emogrifier` class, as the Emogrifier library's purpose was to be used within the email subsystem of WoltLab Suite.
 In case you use Emogrifier directly within your own code, you will need to adjust the usage.